 The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
 If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.

-Even when the ABS is disabled and the ABS light is on, normal braking is still effective.
+Even when the ABS is disabled, normal braking is still effective.
 If your BRAKE warning lamp illuminates with the parking brake released, have your brake system serviced immediately.